neutralvibes/godaddy_ddns/README.md

 ## Introduction

 Mapping your private networks public facing ip address to a domain name is a requirement many people have.
 If you have purchased a domain name from GoDaddy, this will easily allow you to keep a sub domain name pointing to that ip address without any additional cost.

-The only requirement otherwise is having a linux machine to schedule the updating from.
+The only requirement other than a GoDaddy managed domain is having a Linux machine on the private network to schedule the checking/updating from.

 The script uses https://api64.ipify.org to identify your external ip address and checks it against the ip your chosen subdomain name is set to.
-If the differ it will update the subdomain address to the current value.
+If they differ it will update the subdomain address to the current value.

 ## Getting started